-- bulk purchase annuities with collateralisation where any existing bulk purchase annuities within the MA portfolio are not collateralised; - assets involving restructuring, pairing or grouping as referred to in the asset restructuring section above (paragraph 2.52 61above); - infrastructure investments funding a materially different underlying project; and/or - assets with a different form of [compensation clauses] to those already included in the MA portfolio.
+- bulk purchase annuities with collateralisation where any existing bulk purchase annuities within the MA portfolio are not collateralised; - assets involving restructuring, pairing or grouping as referred to in the asset restructuring section above (paragraph 2.52 above); and/or - assets with a different form of early repayment compensation clauses to those already included in the MA portfolio.
 For example, assets with modified Spens clauses when existing assets in the MA portfolio only have full Spens clauses.